nic-royo/Loan_Prediction/README.md

-# Loan_Prediction Prototype
+# Loan_Prediction
-The main object is to train a dataset with neural networks and other methods to recognize which users will default on a loan, then test the network on a fresh dataset.
+This is my bachelor thesis for an undergrad in Computer Science at Goldsmiths, University of London.

-Right now, I have a done exploratory analysis and cleaning of the data, and a working decision tree classifier which I will compare to other algorithms in the future.
+The main object is to train a dataset with machine learning models to recognize which users will default on a loan.

 To run, the following libraries must be installed:
  * pandas